spaghettiOnToast/game-guide/docs/Alpha/raid.md

 - Settled (preselected)
 - Raidable (preselected)
 - Resources: filter for your desired resources
-3. Select ‘Details’ on your chosen Realm
+3. Select the globe icon (Atlas) on the card your chosen Realm
+4. Select the helmut icon (Armies) on the card of your chosen Realm
+5. Choose which of your attacking armies you would like to send here
+- Your armies will automatically be orders by the shortest travel time to the chosen Realm
+6. Once the displayed time of travel has passed, navigate to the Realm you travelled to and click on 'details'
-4. Navigate to the ‘Military’ tab
+7. Navigate to the ‘Military’ tab
-5. Select the ‘Raidable’ button (this will show a countdown if it isn’t yet raidable)
+8. Select the ‘Raidable’ button (this will show a countdown if it isn’t yet raidable)
-6. Click ‘Select Realm’ to choose the Realm you’d like to attack with
+9. Click ‘Select Realm’ to choose your Realm that has travelled here
-7. Initiate the combat by clicking the ‘Pillage’ button
+10. Initiate the combat by clicking the ‘Pillage’ button
-8. Approve the Argent tx
+11. Approve the Argent tx
-9. Watch the battle report in real-time once the transaction is approved
+12. Watch the battle report in real-time once the transaction is approved